 This is the same with the Lord’s hand.
 His touch, on our eyes, or ears, or shoulder, or elbow to turn us here or there; or away from this or that.

-But as I know my wife likes my hand on her, so we should like the hand of God on us.)
+But as I like my husband’s hand on my arm, so we should like the hand of God on us.)

 The mature love of lovers, knows the things that please.
 So we should grow up: out of ourself life, into Christ’s life for us; and become lovers of God.

 You may say that this parable is of a servant.
 Yes, and I say let us look to who Jesus was giving this to, and for what reason He gave this.